xaviervia/washington/README.md

 1. You can namespace you example descriptions. `'Addition: 1 and 1 give 2'`.
 2. If you need a deeply nested structure of tests, there’s probably room for simplification in the app/library.

 But sure some of you disagree!
 Well, if you for some reason you really like Washington’s approach and would like to use it, but you also really want to get a nested structure of tests, remember: examples are just plain JavaScript objects.
 You are more than welcome to add a `namespace` or `breadcrumbs` property to them and use it in a custom formatter to organize the output of the test suite.
-Go ahead to the [advanced usage](#advanced-usage) section for an explanation of how to write a formatter (it’s not hard either).

 ## Why do you say this is functional?